 Current status + progress

-In 2015 two out of five people used safely managed sanitation services
+In 2017, four out of ten people used safely managed sanitation services

 Notes on the data